 Belmont Chapel The focal point of Island Cemetery is the Belmont Memorial Chapel.
 The Chapel, built in 1886 by August Belmont, is constructed of rock-faced brownstone; its picturesque massing of tall dormers, entrance portico and belfry make it a focal point of the cemetery.
 More >

-Search Burials Island Cemetery’s old record system has been digitized and mapped for easy access to historical burials and grave locations.
+Search Burials Island Cemetery’s old hardcopy record system has been digitized and mapped for easy access to historical burials and grave locations.
 More>